2020s energy crisis: 2021

 Countries by natural gas proven reserves (2018), based on data from CIA World Factbook.
 Iran has the world's second-largest natural gas reserves after Russia.

 U.S. President Joe Biden's national security adviser Jake Sullivan released a statement calling on OPEC+ to boost oil production to "offset previous production cuts that OPEC+ imposed during the pandemic until well into 2022."
 On 28 September 2021, Sullivan met in Saudi Arabia with Saudi Crown Prince Mohammed bin Salman to discuss the high oil prices.
 The price of oil was about US$80 by October 2021, the highest since 2014.
 The United States delivered 16 billion cubic meters of LNG to Europe in January 2022, and 6 billion in February.

-Iranian oil minister Javad Owji said if U.S.-led sanctions on Iran's oil and gas industry are lifted, Iran will have every capability to tackle the global energy crisis.
+Iranian oil minister Javad Owji said if U.S.-led sanctions on Iran's oil and gas industry are lifted, Iran would have every capability to tackle the global energy crisis.
 The Biden administration was pressed on potential oil deals with Saudi Arabia, Venezuela, and Iran that would have them increase their oil production.
 Qatar's energy minister Saad Sherida al-Kaabi stated that there "is a huge demand from all our customers, and unfortunately we cannot cater for everybody.
 Unfortunately, in my view, this is due to the market not investing enough in the [gas] industry."
 European Commission President Ursula von der Leyen said that "Europe today is too reliant on gas and too dependent on gas imports.
 The answer has to do with diversifying our suppliers ... and, crucially, with speeding up the transition to clean energy."
 European Commissioner for Climate Action Frans Timmermans suggested: "the best answer to this problem today is to reduce our reliance on fossil fuels."

 In late October 2021, Russian ambassador Andrei Kelin denied that Russia is withholding gas supplies for political reasons.
 According to the ambassador, delivery of natural gas through Ukraine has been increased by up to 15% for November 2021, but it was unclear whether this increase would have an immediate effect on the natural gas supply in Europe.
 Furthermore, such an increase in gas delivery was hindered by a lack of modernization of the Ukrainian gas pipelines, according to the source.